How Much Can I Borrow?

 The Upshot

-There is a massive variation in how much different lenders will lend to you!
-In Our experience, the difference, as to the maximum they will lend to you, could vary as much as £200,000 between lenders, for the same person with the same income details.
+There is a massive variation in how much different lenders will lend to you.
+In our experience, the difference, as to the maximum they will lend to you, can vary significantly between lenders, for the same person with the same income details.
 We know which lenders to approach to get the best deal and appropriate amount of mortgage lending for our clients.
 Would you like to become a Castle & Grey Client?
 Click here to contact us

 Find out more about our Mortgage products below